 Thanks to its 3D images, MRI makes it possible to finely detect the nerve damage, thus the various causes of compression of the arnold's nerve (Ex: joint degeneration, spinal cord compression, cervical trauma).

-It makes it possible to exclude pathologies describing a symptomatology similar to Arnold's neuralgia, namely a trigeminal neuralgia, migraines, tension headaches or even cluster headaches.
+It makes it possible to exclude pathologies describing symptoms similar to Arnold's neuralgia, namely trigeminal neuralgia, migraines, tension headaches or even cluster headaches.

 This is a non-invasive examination that does not use ionizing rays that are harmful to health (unlike standard scanners and x-rays).